VeraCrypt

 VeraCrypt is a free and open-source utility for on-the-fly encryption (OTFE).
-The software can create a virtual encrypted disk that works just like a regular disk but within a file.
-It can also encrypt a partition or (in Windows) the entire storage device with pre-boot authentication.
+The software can create a virtual encrypted disk that works just like a regular disk, but within a file.
+It can also encrypt a partition or (in Microsoft Windows) the entire storage device with pre-boot authentication.

 VeraCrypt is a fork of the discontinued TrueCrypt project.
 It was initially released on 22 June 2013.
 Many security improvements have been implemented and concerns within the TrueCrypt code audits have been addressed.
-VeraCrypt includes optimizations to the original cryptographic hash functions and ciphers, which boost performance on modern CPUs.
+VeraCrypt includes optimizations to the original cryptographic hash functions and ciphers, which boost performance on modern central processing units.

 Encryption scheme

 VeraCrypt employs AES, Serpent, Twofish, Camellia, and Kuznyechik as ciphers.
 Version 1.19 stopped using the Magma cipher in response to a security audit.
 For additional security, ten different combinations of cascaded algorithms are available: